 Anyone can be successful with or without a degree.
 However, better-paying jobs favor those with an education.
-That can be an undergrad, masters, or a skill-specific technical knowledge.
+That can be an undergrad, master's, or skill-specific technical knowledge.
 Whatever form it takes, the better educated we are, the more opportunities we will have.

 Education comes in a lot of forms.
 Take advantage of it in whatever way that suits you.
 And never stop learning.

 Man, oh man, is the issue of time a big one these days.
 Does it ever seem we have enough of it?
 Don't we always seem to run out of time?